AveryCaldwell/WearYouWander/README.md

 ## 📁 Overview

 ### 📝 Description
-- an application that allows its user to enter a location, date, and clothing style and then recieve the projected weather along with suggestions of what to wear.
+- An application that allows its user to enter a location, date, and clothing style and then recieve the projected weather along with suggestions of what to wear.
 - We were able to create this application using the past few months of classes, teamwork, and a bit of intsructor guidance to build a site that meets the previously mentioned goal aswell as meets the following criteria:
   - Two Server-side APIs utilized
   - A CSS framework that isn't Bootstrap used